China has successfully landed a rover on Mars, state media says

 The rover, Zhurong, named after a god of fire in Chinese mythology, landed Saturday morning at the pre-selected area in Utopia Planitia on Mars, according to the state-run Xinhua news agency.

 The six-wheel solar-powered Zhurong rover weighs about 240 kilograms (529 pounds) and carries six scientific instruments.
-It will be later deployed from the lander for a three-month mission in search of life on Mars' surface.
+It will be later deployed from the lander for a three-month mission in search of signs or evidence of ancient life on Mars' surface.

 The Tianwen-1 Mars orbiter will relay its signal to the rover during its mission and then conduct a global survey of the planet for one Martian year.
 The probe has spent three months in orbit reconnoitering the landing area before releasing the rover to the surface.